leios/space-junk/src/content/jeb_1.md

 To this day, I don't know why I had such a need for secrecy, but it was nice having a place to myself.
 It was a world that only *I* knew existed.
 Well, you found it eventually.
+What a day.

+Memories are strangely personal.
+What some people see as a small, incosequential detail, others might see as an overwhelming, lifechanging event.
+That day.
+I don't know if it even meant anything to you, but it might be the most important day of my life.

 A long time ago, I had a free day.
+Friday.
 No classes.
 Jake and Joanne were preoccupied.
 It was a perfect Bubble day.
 So I snuck to the kelp facility and into the Bubble.
-On the way, I noted particularly cloudy skies and remembered a warning from you about how the weather forecasted a strong Typhoon over the weekend.
+On the way, I noted particularly cloudy skies and remembered your warning about a strong Typhoon coming over the weekend.
 That meant there wouldn't have been any problems so long as I got home before sundown.
 There was still plenty of time to do my thing.
+And so I sat down and just got to thinking about everything and nothing.

 I don't remember exactly what I was thinking at the time, but it was probably something like this:

 "I wonder why the light is refracting that way today."